MokeOfLE/MokeOfLE/README.md

 ### :shipit: Hi there!
 - 👋 I’m @MokeOfLE
-- 🔍 I’m interested in Data Science, ML and Computer Science in general
+- 🔍 I’m interested in Development, Data Science, ML and Computer Science in general
 - 🥦 I’m currently learning python and its amazing libraries like pandas, matplotlib etc
 - 🏗️ I’m looking to collaborate on data projects, especially if they have positive ecological or social impact
 - 🚴‍♂️ I'm loving cycling, hiking and climbing when i'm not at the computer